dinartecc/documentation/source/content/guides/autopilot/02-enable-autopilot.md

   Click **<i class="fa fa-plus-circle"></i> Add** to add more pages.

-1. Click **Continue** to choose updates to exclude.
-If no eligible updates are available, or once you've added all the things to exclude, click **Save** to start Autopilot.
+1. Click **Continue** to choose which updates to exclude.
+If there are no eligible updates available, or once you've added all the items to exclude, click **Save** to start Autopilot.

 1. Wait while Autopilot performs its tests and updates.
 This will take a while.